-The calculation of salary based on automatic 1% contributions may modestly distort the findings compared to previous years, showing a higher rate but one more representative of the participant's actual deferral choice.
+The calculation of salary based on automatic 1% contributions may modestly distort the findings compared to reports prior to 2016, showing a higher rate but one more representative of the participant's actual deferral choice.

-The inclusion of TSP accounts for employees of the Legislative and Judicial branches may modestly alter the findings when compared to previous reports.
+The inclusion of TSP accounts for employees of the Legislative and Judicial branches may modestly alter the findings when compared to reports prior to 2016.

-The inclusion of TSP accounts for part-time and intermittent workers is likely to have a more meaningful impact on the findings.
+The inclusion of TSP accounts for part-time and intermittent workers is likely to have a more meaningful impact on the findings compares to reports prior to 2016.
 Since this group is likely to participate and contribute at lower rates than full-time employees, this inclusion will also likely result in a negative bias compared to analysis of only full-time employees, particularly in the lowest salary quintile.

-Employees' actual deferral rate elections are not included in the TSP or OPM databases.
+Employees' actual deferral rate elections are not included in the TSP databases.
 Therefore, an approximation of annualized deferral rate is calculated by comparing the actual total employee contributions to the estimated annual salary rate for each calendar year.